|Nutritional Guidelines (per serving)|

 - 1/4 cup Dijon mustard

-- Combine the egg yolks, mustard and cold water in a glass bowl and whisk them together until frothy.
+Combine the egg yolks and cold water in a glass bowl and whisk them together until frothy.
 Whisk in a few drops of lemon juice, too.
 (The acid helps with the emulsification.)

-- Continue whisking in the butter, and you can drizzle it in a little bit faster as the sauce thickens.
-But not too fast.
+Continue whisking in the butter, and drizzle it in a little bit faster as the sauce thickens (but not too fast).

-- When all the butter is incorporated, whisk in what's left of the lemon juice along with Kosher salt and cayenne pepper to taste.
+When all the butter is incorporated, whisk in what's left of the lemon juice along with the cayenne pepper to taste, then whisk in the Dijon mustard.